Solution to the puzzle Tracks.

 for col in range(num_cols):

-cell_value = field[row][col]
+cell_value = grid[row][col]

 message += str(cell_value)